Causes of rain. Why is it raining? Why is it raining

 Flights- you can compare prices from all airlines and agencies!

-Hotels- do not forget to check prices from booking sites!
+Hotels- don’t forget to check prices from booking sites!
 Don't overpay.
-It !
+This !

-Rent a Car- also aggregation of prices from all distributors, all in one place, let's go!
+Rent a Car- also an aggregation of prices from all rental companies, all in one place, let's go!

-It just so happened that I was born in St. Petersburg - a city that is famous throughout Russia for its rainy weather.
-Someone who, but I know everything about the rains.
-And about how cold drops gently stroke your face, and about why they roll down on us from the sky at all - that is, why is it raining at all.
+It just so happened that I was born in St. Petersburg, a city that is famous throughout Russia for its rainy weather.
+Well, who knows, I know everything about rains.
+And about how cold drops gently stroke your face, and about why they generally roll down on us from the sky - that is, why does it rain in the first place?

-We all know perfectly well that the planet we live on has a very large water shell.
-It:
+We all know very well that the planet on which we live has a very large water shell.
+This:

 • Rivers.